List of lingua francas: Afrikaans

 During apartheid, the South African government aimed to establish Afrikaans as the primary lingua franca in South Africa and South African-controlled South-West Africa (now Namibia), although English was also in common use.
 Since the end of apartheid, English has been widely adopted as the sole lingua franca even though it was replaced with a new language.
 Many institutions that had names in English and Afrikaans have since dropped the Afrikaans names.
 Notable cases are South African Airways and the South African Broadcasting Corporation.

 In Namibia, Afrikaans holds a more universal role than in South Africa, across ethnic groups and races and is the spoken lingua franca in the capital Windhoek and throughout most of central and southern Namibia.
 There are pockets where German is commonly spoken.
 English is the sole official language.

 Amazigh

 Amazigh or Tamazight is spoken in Maghreb.
 During the rise of Amazigh dynasties like the Almoravids and Almohads between 1040 and 1500, Berber served as both the vernacular and lingua franca of Northwest Africa.
 Today the language is less influential due to its suppression and marginalization, and the adoption of French and Arabic by the political regimes of the Berber world as working languages.
 However, Tuareg, a branch of the Berber languages, is still playing the role of a lingua franca to some extent in some vast parts of the Sahara Desert, especially in southern Algeria and Libya, and northern Mali and western Niger.
 Tamazight has become an official language of Morocco in 2011.
 In Algeria, Tamazight has been a national language since 2002, and an official state Language in 2016.

+Amharic

+Amharic is the primary lingua franca used in major cities and towns across Ethiopia.